Pull to refresh

 New Capabilities

-Researchers keep uncovering defense systems bacteria use to fight viruses—and each one is a candidate tool for medicine and gene editing
+Researchers keep uncovering defense systems bacteria use to fight viruses—each a candidate tool for medicine and gene editing.

 April 23rd, 2026: Nature publishes peer-reviewed Clover paper